Keith Schiller: Trump Organization and White House

-In 1999, Schiller saw Marla Maples, Donald Trump's then-wife, at the Manhattan District Attorney's office, accompanied by a bodyguard, whom Schiller judged as not being particularly imposing.
+In 1999, Schiller saw Marla Maples, Donald Trump's then-wife, at the Manhattan District Attorney's office accompanied by a bodyguard, whom Schiller judged as not being particularly imposing.
 Seeking side work to supplement his NYPD salary, Schiller asked the assistant district attorney to put in a good word with Trump, so that he could be employed as a bodyguard.
 The Trump Organization eventually brought him on for a one-month trial and later that year hired him officially.
 Schiller remained a part-time bodyguard until he retired from the NYPD in 2002.
-In 2004, Trump named him his director of security.
+In 2004, Trump promoted him to be his director of security.

 Schiller made headlines in 2015 when he hit a protester outside Trump Tower.

-He was appointed Deputy Assistant to the President and Director of Oval Office Operations after Trump assumed the office of the president in January 2017.
-In this role, he accompanied Jared Kushner to Iraq and sat in on meetings, and became known as a Trump fixer.
+He was appointed Deputy Assistant to the President and Director of Oval Office Operations after Trump became president in January 2017.
+On February 3, 2017, he, attorney Alan Garten who was the Trump Organization chief legal officer at the time, and another large man allegedly were involved in a raid of President Trump's medical records from the office of Dr. Harold Bornstein, who was Trump's longtime personal physician, and allegedly improperly obtained President Trump's medical records by not having a signed HIPAA release form for the records, which violates patient privacy laws.
+He accompanied Jared Kushner to Iraq and sat in on meetings, and became known as a Trump fixer.
 Schiller was selected by Trump to personally deliver to FBI headquarters the letter telling FBI director James Comey that he was being dismissed "effective immediately"; Comey was not present at the time, learning of his firing from television reports while in Los Angeles.

-The following week, Schiller unintentionally exposed Secretary of Defense James Mattis' cell phone number when a photograph of Schiller carrying papers with the handwritten number on a sticky note was published in The Washington Post.
+A week later, Schiller unintentionally exposed Secretary of Defense James Mattis' cell phone number when a photograph of Schiller carrying papers with the handwritten number on a sticky note was published in The Washington Post.